-- 8 Stevenage's previous SCI was published in 2018, but since then we are working on a new Local Plan, and the way we interact with stakeholders and communities has changed.
+- , The Council have reviewed the SCI since the Local Plan was adopted in 2019, but since then we are working on a new Local Plan, and the way we interact with stakeholders and communities has changed.
 New technologies have emerged, such as online engagement tools and social media channels, which can help us reach out to more people. - 9 Face to face meetings will not be replaced, but the Covid-19 pandemic has enabled new digital ways of involving people in the planning process, which we want to build on for future engagement with our communities, in addition to traditional consultation methods.